 Once you get to Grand Cayman, Cayman Airways and Island Air operates flights between Grand Cayman and Cayman Brac.

-When we were on our Cayman Brac diving vacation, we stayed at the Brac Reef Resort.
+We stayed at the Brac Reef Resort while on Cayman Brac.
 We were happy with the dive operators and had no problems.
 We were there awhile back so I can't vouch for current events, but as I said above, I have read many good reviews of both the resort and Cayman Brac diving.

 The weather in Cayman Brac is pretty much the same as Grand Cayman, with pleasant temperatures year round.
 In the summer expect a high in the 90F range during the day with temperatures falling to a low in the low 80's at night.